Sicilian Cassata

 - 1

 Start preparing the Sicilian cassata the day before serving.
 Make a sponge cake with the ingredients listed above and follow the instructions by clicking here.
-Bake it in a rectangular pan measuring 35 cm x 25 cm and then let it cool (we prepare it a day in advance so that it can be cut without crumbling too much).
-Drain the sheep ricotta well in a colander and then mix it in a bowl with the vanilla-flavored powdered sugar: cover the bowl with plastic wrap and put it in the refrigerator overnight.
+Bake it in a rectangular pan measuring 35 cm x 25 cm, then let it cool (prepare it a day in advance to avoid crumbling).
+Drain the sheep ricotta well in a colander, mix it with vanilla-flavored powdered sugar, cover, and refrigerate overnight.

 - 2